y-scope/spider/docs/quick_start.md

 ## Create a task

 In Spider, a task is a non-member function that takes a `spider::TaskContext` as first argument.
-It can then take any number of arguments which is a `TaskArgument`, i.e. `Serializable` or `Data`, which will be discussed later.
+It can then take any number of arguments which is a `TaskIo`, i.e. `Serializable` or `Data`, which will be discussed later.

-Tasks can return any `TaskArgument` value.
-If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of the tuple are `TaskArgument`.
+Tasks can return any `TaskIo` value.
+If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of the tuple are `TaskIo`.

 Spider requires user to register the task function by calling `SPIDER_REGISTER_TASK` statically, which sets up the function internally in Spider library for later user.
 Spider requires the function